TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/3-BlogExample/3-calling-the-extension.rst

 * It loads the configuration of our extension from the different sources and makes it available.
-* It determines whether or not the request was manipulated in an illegal manner and when this is the case deflects it (e.g. in of case maliciously added form input field).
+* It determines whether or not the request was manipulated in an illegal manner and when this is the case deflects it (e.g., in of case maliciously added form input field).
-* It sets up the persistence layer which performs the persisting of new or changed objects.
+* It sets up the persistence layer, which performs the persisting of new or changed objects.
 * It prepares the cache in which the content is stored for faster reuse.
 * It instantiates and configures the controller of our extension which controls further processing within the extension.

-When these preparations are fulfilled, we are able to travel to the first stop of our destination: the controller.
-In our example all further processing is assigned to the :php:`BlogController`.
+When these preparations are fulfilled, we can travel to our destination's first stop: the controller.
+In our example, all further processing is assigned to the :php:`BlogController`.
 A reference to the `request` is handed over.

 The class :php:`BlogController` can be found in the file :file:`EXT:blog_example/Classes/Controller/BlogController.php`.
 The complete name of the controller is :php:`\MyVendor\BlogExample\Controller\BlogController`.
-At first this might seem long-winded but the syntax follows a very strict convention.
+At first, this might seem long-winded, but the syntax follows a very strict convention.